qdrant/landing_page/qdrant-landing/content/documentation/frameworks/canopy.md

 kb.verify_index_connection()
 ```

-Learn more about customizing the knowledge base and its inner components [here](https://github.com/pinecone-io/canopy/blob/main/docs/library.md#understanding-knowledgebase-workings).
+Learn more about customizing the knowledge base and its inner components [in the Canopy library](https://github.com/pinecone-io/canopy/blob/main/docs/library.md#understanding-knowledgebase-workings).

 ### Adding data to the knowledge base